raspberrypilearning/cd-beginner-unity-sushi/en/step_9.md

 Now you've changed the camera's angle (run the game to test it if you like!), but it still doesn't follow MazeRobo.

-To make that happen, you'll have to update the camera's location every frame and for that, you'll need another script.
+To make that happen, you'll have to update the camera's location every frame, and for that, you'll need another script!

 + Create a new script (**Assets > Create > C# Script**) and call it `CameraMover`.
 Put it in the `Scripts` folder.